AdaCore/spark2014/docs/lrm/source/declarations-and-types.rst

    type is in |SPARK|, and its *initialization_*\ ``expression``, if any, is in |SPARK|.

+.. _tu-object_declarations-02:

+2. Constants including those that are not preelaborable shall not be denoted in Global, Depends, Initializes or Refined_State aspects.
+[This means that non-preelaborable constants are not taken into account in determining and checking dependency relations.
+This may change in the future to facilitate a more in depth and complete analysis.]

 .. _etu-object_declarations:

-Constants that are not preelaborable are not subject to flow analysis.
-[Users may write programs using such constants and those programs can be subject to formal verification.
-However, flow analysis will ignore the use of such a constant and will instead raise a warning to indicate that its use has not been analyzed.]

 .. todo:: Lift restriction that non-preelaborable constants are not subject
           to flow analysis.
 To be completed in a post-Release 1 version of this document.